holochain/docs-pages/src/pages/concepts/7_validation.md

 Instead of committing the entry, the conductor passes this error message back to the client instead of whatever the `publish_word` function's return value was.
 :::

-You can see that author-side validation is similar to how data validation works in a traditional client/server app: if something is wrong, the business logic rejects it and asks the user to fix it.
+You can see that author-side validation is similar to how data validation works in a traditional client/server app: if something is wrong, the validation logic sends an error message back to the application logic, which can handle it as it sees fit (for example, parsing the error and asking the user to fix the invalid fields).

 ### Peer validation

-When an authority **receives an entry for validation**, the flow is very different.
+When an authority **receives an entry for validation**, the flow is different.
 The authority doesn't just assume that the author has already validated the data; she could easily have hacked her conductor to bypass validation rules.
 It's the authority's duty and right to treat every piece of data as suspect until they can personally verify it.
 Fortunately, they have their own copy of the validation rules.

 Here are the two scenarios above from the perspective of a DHT authority.